kushalarya/kushalarya.github.io/docs/Photography/index.md

 Photographs play an important role in everyone's lives because they allow us to keep in touch with the past and bring back fond memories of special times, people, and places.

-## Photography is an Art
+> Photography is an Art

 Hobbies are important for mental health and happiness.
 Fantastic pastimes.

-One of the many benefits of photography is that it provides a platform for personal artistic expression

 ## My Gear